-Has the IND rejected your application?
-Have you been denied a Dutch visa at the border?
+Has your application for a Dutch visa or residence permit been rejected?
 You only have 28 days to file an appeal.
-You must act quickly to protect your rights.
+You must act quickly to protect your right to appeal.

-The Dutch Immigration Service IND enforces a restrictive immigration policy, particularly with regard to immigration by partners and other family members.
+The Dutch Immigration and Naturalization Service IND enforces a restrictive immigration policy, particularly with regard to immigration by partners and other family members.

-Some applications are properly denied because the applicant doesn't meet the requirements for the requested residence permit.
-Other times, the applicant could have qualified, but the wrong forms were used, or mistakes were made when completing the forms.
+Some applications are denied because the applicant doesn't meet the requirements for the requested visa or residence permit.
+Other times, the applicant could have qualified, but mistakes were made by the applicant or the IND.

 The law gives you just four weeks to respond by fixing your application, providing missing documents, or making your legal argument to the IND why your application should be approved.